Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 ### Performance Data

-There is no host performance data generated in Icinga 2 because there are no real host checks anymore.
+There is no host performance data generated in Icinga 2 because there are no real host checks.
 Therefore the PerfDataWriter will only write service performance data files.

 ## Commands